Uphall: Culture and recreation

-King George's field is a 4.65 hectare public open space built as part of the King George's Fields programme.
+King George V's field is a 4.65 hectare public open space built as part of the King George's Fields programme.

 In the west of the village, Uphall Golf Club is an 18-hole subscription/private membership golf course founded in 1895.
 In February 2021, the Golf Club was substantially damaged by a fire which took 12 hours to extinguish.

 Middleton Hall Bowling Club is a local bowls club with 1930s origins.

-Uphall previously had a public hall (built 1873) that became the local cinema house in the 1920s, before closing in the 1974 (the site is now occupied by a car showroom).
+Uphall previously had a public hall (built 1873) that became the local cinema house in the 1920s, before closing in 1974 (the site is now occupied by a car showroom).
 The cinema archives are held by West Lothian Council.

 Education

 Uphall Primary School provides primary education for the community.
 The current school was constructed in the 1960s by Bamber Hall & Partners and has since been expanded.
 Before the 1960s the original primary school was located further west on a site on the corner of Strathbrock place and St.Andrews drive.
 This site has since been redeveloped as the Uphall Community Education Centre.
 The building incorporates a hall, youth room, playgroup room and coffee lounge.
 While there are no facilities for secondary education in Uphall itself, Broxburn Academy in Broxburn serves as the closest secondary school.